-Eurobodalla Local Housing Strategy
+Eurobodalla Housing Strategy

-Project: Council is developing a Local Housing Strategy to meet demand for new homes.
+Project: Council is developing a Housing Strategy to meet demand for new homes.
 It will encourage greater housing diversity and affordability over the next 20 years.

-Timeframe: October 2022 to early 2024
+Timeframe: October 2022 to mid 2025

 Cost and funding: $55,000